Sayalishedge/Web-Search-Engine/README.md

 hooray1.sh is responsible for performing indexing. hooray2.sh is responsible for ranking and url extraction.

-The workflow of the project is specified in the    provided.
+The workflow of the project is specified in the workflow.png.